ABM-1 Galosh

-The A-350 GRAU 5V61 (NATO reporting name ABM-1 Galosh, formerly SH-01) was a Soviet, nuclear armed surface-to-air anti-ballistic missile.
+The A-350 (GRAU 5V61) (NATO reporting name ABM-1 Galosh) was a Soviet, nuclear armed surface-to-air anti-ballistic missile.
 The A-350 was a component of the A-35 anti-ballistic missile system.
 Its primary mission was to destroy U.S. Minuteman and Titan intercontinental ballistic missiles targeting Moscow.

 The A-350 was introduced during the 1960s with mechanically steered semi-active radar guidance.
 It contained a high-yield nuclear warhead, comparable to the U.S. Nike Zeus.